nanovms/ops/README.md

 Only advanced/power users should use the bridge networking option.

+## Useful Ops Environment Variables

+The following environment variables are available to you

+* `ops_render_config` - Set to `true` to use Golang ENV var interpolation to render your JSON configs.

 ## Reporting Bugs

 Feel free to open up a pull request.
 It's helpful to have your OPS version and the release channel you are using.

 Also, if it doesn't work on the main release, then you can try the nightly.
 The main release can tail the nightly by many weeks sometimes.

 ```sh